Last Updated: April 17, 2025

 Early Career

 Before starting The Cosby Show, Bill pursued a variety of other television projects.
-He was a regular guest host for The Tonight Show, and hosted and starred on an annual special for NBC.
+He was a regular guest host for The Tonight Show and hosted and starred in an annual special for NBC.
 For two seasons, starting in 1969, he starred in The Bill Cosby Show.
 In this early version of The Cosby Show, Bill played a P.E. teacher at a Los Angeles high school.
 The show was a ratings hit but only a modest critical success.
 Cosby was at odds with NBC for refusing to utilize a laugh track for the show.
-His claim was that viewers had the ability to find humor for themselves without being prompted.
-From 1972-1979, Cosby created, hosted, and produced the animated Saturday morning cartoon, Fat Albert and the Cosby Kids.
-It was based off Bill's own childhood.
+He believed that viewers had the ability to find humor for themselves without being prompted.
+From 1972-1979, Cosby created, hosted, and produced the animated Saturday morning cartoon Fat Albert and the Cosby Kids.
+It was based on Bill's own childhood.
 The show was wildly successful.

 The Cosby Show